Ford recalls more than half a million newer F-150, Explorers and other vehicles

 Ford is recalling more than half a million new trucks and SUVs in North America for potential lack of seat restraint in event of a crash.
-The safety recall announced August 30 covers 483,325 models in the U.S., including America's bestselling vehicle in the Ford F-150.
+The safety recall announced August 30 covers 483,325 models in the U.S. including America's bestselling vehicle, the Ford F-150.

 Affected vehicles include certain 2018-2020 F-150, 2019-2020 Super Duty trucks and Expedition full-size SUVs, as well as 2018-2019 Ford Explorer crossover SUVs.